NTI is pleased to

 Thank you for your interest in joining the NTI team!

-applicants will be considered without attention to race, color, religion,
+identities to apply.
+All applicants will be considered without attention to

-national origin, sex, age, marital status, personal appearance, sexual
+race, color, religion, national origin, sex, age, marital status, personal

-orientation, gender identity or expression, familial status, family
+appearance, sexual orientation, gender identity or expression, familial status,

-any other quality or circumstance protected by Federal or D.C. law.
+disability, or any other quality or circumstance protected by Federal or D.C.